 You will find application forms in the sidebar for download.
 The Initial application form is to be used if you have not applied for or received a certification assessment in the past.
 [Note: See below for information about applying with non-Canadian credentials]

 Print off the form, complete, date and sign both pages, attach any required documentation and send it to AECENL.
 Your application will be assessed and if an orientation course(s) is required you will be sent an enrollment letter in the mail.
 If you are eligible to be certified you will be sent your certification directly.

 Let's say you already have Preschool certification but you also want to be certified to work in a School-Age Child care setting - all you need to do is send a written request to AECENL (via mail, email or fax) including the name of the course, your birthdate and your full mailing address.
 Once we receive your request we will send you enrollment information for the course.
 A description of the available orientation courses is available under the Orientation tab.

-The Renewal/Reissue application (also found in the sidebar) is for use by those who already hold a certification number, even if it lapsed a long time ago.
-This application is used to apply for renewal of your certification or for a change in your current certification or classification.
+The Renewal and Reissue application forms (also found in the sidebar) are used by those who already hold a certification number, even if it lapsed a long time ago.
+This Renewal application is used to apply for renewal of your certification and the Reissue application for a change in your current certification or classification.